Wednesday, 9 October 2019

 CONTACT DETAILS:

-Sri Varadharaja Bhattacharya may also be contacted on his mobile 9787213226 for further details.
+Sri Varadharaja Bhattacharya may be contacted on his mobile number 9787213226 for further details.

 HOW TO REACH:

-The Temple is about 6.2 KM from Mayiladuthurai, 26 KM from Sirkazhi.
+The temple is about 5 km from Mayiladuthurai and 26 km from Sirkazhi.

 ---OM SHIVAYA NAMA---